nickdesaulniers/What-Open-Source-Means-To-Me/README.md

 Open Source means to me that access to literacy is a right rather than a privilege and that even if I choose to sell my labor I never forfeit my right to share the resulting abundance.

 ###[Adam Lofting](http://adamlofting.com)
-Open Source, to me, means using our combined energy to iterate on, rather than replicate the work of those before us; and enabling those who follow us to do the same.
+Open Source, to me, means using our combined energy to iterate on, rather than replicate, the work of those before us; and enabling those who follow us to do the same.